 Nothing beats the old-fashioned summer tradition of a family clambake on the beach.
-This favorite New England pastime dates back hundreds of years to when the first European settlers learned the practice of cooking food in a pit from the Native Americans.
+This favorite New England pastime dates back hundreds of years to when the first European settlers learned the practice of cooking food in a pit from Indigenous peoples.
 Today, typical clambake fare includes lobster, clams, potatoes, and corn, wrapped and steamed in seaweed (a menu and preparation similar to that of ancestors).
 Spending a day on the beach recreating this American pastime makes the perfect top off to your beach vacation.

 Digging the Pit

 Before hosting a clambake, make sure it's legal to cook on your preferred beach.
 Then, invite tons of friends and family and start digging.
 The ideal pit size for accommodating your various crustaceans and veggies should measure approximately three feet deep and four to five feet in diameter.
 Once the pit is dug, line the bottom of your pit with large stones that are six to eight inches around.
 Tackle this preparation in the early morning, before the sun is high and the sand is hot.

 Building the Fire

 Next, build a fire on top of the rocks using hardwood you brought from home, bought from a general store, or collected on the beach.
 Driftwood also works well in a pinch.
 Allow your fire to burn for several hours (and most of the afternoon), re-stoking it, as needed.
 In the final hour before cooking, as a hack, add charcoal to your bed of embers to ensure ample heat for cooking your food.
 If you choose to omit the charcoal, test your heat source by splashing water on the rocks—the water should sizzle and evaporate upon contact.
 When your fire dies down to just embers and charcoal, it's ready to cook on.
 Rake out any extra wood and ash, and then cover the hot rocks and charcoal with a three-inch layer of wet seaweed.

 Preparing the Food